undergrad-partner-school

 Admissions

-Discovering as much as possible about the school's criteria for admission improves your chances of getting admitted.
-Check out some relevant facts about admission policy and requirements at University of Mary Hardin-Baylor.
+Knowing as much as possible about the institution's criteria for admission maximizes your chances of getting admitted.
+How difficult is it to get admitted to University of Mary Hardin-Baylor and what are the admission requirements?

-According to the most recent data, this institution uses standardized test scores for admission and it admitted 12,438 in 2023.
-University of Mary Hardin-Baylor has an official test-optional admission policy but considers standardized test scores for the candidates who choose to submit them.
+According to the newest information reported, this institution uses standardized test scores for admission and it admitted 12,452 in 2025.
 As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores